You are cordially invited

 Share your food photos with a larger community at the Pinterest board, Top Food Bloggers.
 Send me a message @ Pinterest if you'd like to join.

-Visit Foodie Friday and's profile on Pinterest.
+Visit Foodie Friday profile on Pinterest.

 Foodie Friday also has a Flickr photography gallery.
 It's open to the public.
 You are welcome to add photos to get wider recognition for your work.
 There are two galleries--one for food and one for home decor.
 You can visit the food gallery HERE.